ibm-cloud-docs/cephaas/getting-started.md

 {{site.data.keyword.attribute-definition-list}}
 {: ui-linked}

 An IBM representative will contact you to understand your requirements.
 Post discussions and approvals, your IBM representative will place your order.
-While the order is processing, you can track the status from your IBM Cloud account dashboard.
+While the order is processing, you can track the status from your {{site.data.keyword.cloud_notm}} account dashboard.
 {: important}

 # Getting started with {{site.data.keyword.cephaas_full_notm}}